Pakhal Tirumal Reddy: Awards and honors

 Reddy won the Dolly Cursetji award for murals; Fellowship Government of India; 'Asthana Chitrakar' of the Andhra Pradesh Government, and member of the General Board of Indian Council for Cultural Relations.
 His works have been exhibited in the U.K., United States, Soviet Union, Sweden, Switzerland and Greece, and represented in the collections of the Royal Palace, London, N.G.M.A., New Delhi, and many other institutions.
 Reddy's books were Portfolio of Drawings, Paintings and Sculptures in 1941, Contemporary Painters in 1941, 40 Drawings in 1941, and Kiss Volume I in 1968.
-St.Mary College of Maryland has a collection of his works in the Boyden Art Gallery.
+St. Mary's College of Maryland has a collection of his works in the Boyden Art Gallery.

 Reddy's major work was done during the freedom struggle, and then during the muscle-flexing that occurred while the Indian diaspora was building its own identity.
 He produced around 3000 paintings in his lifetime.
 He died in 1996 and was survived by his daughter, Professor Lakshmi Reddy, who is also an artist.
 She runs the Sudharma Art Gallery in Hyderabad, along with her husband and her two children.